saurabhacellere/flink/docs/dev/table/sourceSinks.md

 * `projectFields(fields)`: Returns a *copy* of the `TableSource` with adjusted physical return type.
 The `fields` parameter provides the indexes of the fields that must be provided by the `TableSource`.
 The indexes relate to the `TypeInformation` of the physical return type, *not* to the logical table schema.
 The copied `TableSource` must adjust its return type and the returned `DataStream` or `DataSet`.
 The `TableSchema` of the copied `TableSource` must not be changed, i.e, it must be the same as the original `TableSource`.
 If the `TableSource` implements the `DefinedFieldMapping` interface, the field mapping must be adjusted to the new return type.

-<span class="label label-danger">Attention</span> In order for Flink to distinguish a projection push-down table source from its original form, `explainSource` method must be override to include information regarding the projected fields.

 The `ProjectableTableSource` adds support to project flat fields.
 If the `TableSource` defines a table with nested schema, it can implement the `NestedFieldsProjectableTableSource` to extend the projection to nested fields.
 The `NestedFieldsProjectableTableSource` is defined as follows:

 <div class="codetabs" markdown="1">